Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 ## Overhead

-SRT data packet has a 16 bytes header, which adds to the payload of a QUIC packet.
+An SRT data packet has a 16-byte header, which adds to the payload of a QUIC packet.

-For example, let us consider the payload size of 1128 bytes (six 188-byte MPEG-TS packets).
+For example, let us consider a payload size of 1128 bytes (six 188-byte MPEG-TS packets).
-For a 20 Mbps stream, knowing that each data packet gets additional 16 bytes overhead, SRT would provide an overhead of only ~280 kbits/s (or 1.4%).
+For a 20 Mbps stream, knowing that each data packet gets an additional 16 bytes of overhead, SRT would provide an overhead of only ~280 kbits/s (or 1.4%).

 Increasing the size of the payload, e.g., to 1316 bytes (seven 188-byte MPEG-TS packets), SRT overhead at 20 Mbps would be ~240 kbits/s (or 1.2%).

-SRT receiver also sends full ACK packet every 10 ms. The size of the ACK packet is 44 bytes.
+An SRT receiver also sends a full ACK packet every 10 ms. The size of the ACK packet is 44 bytes.
 This traffic goes in the opposite direction: from the payload receiver to the payload sender.
-Paylod sender responds on every ACK packet with a corresponding 16-byte ACKACK packet.
-This gives additional 1600 bytes per second, which may be considered negligible.
+The payload sender responds to every ACK packet with a corresponding 16-byte ACKACK packet.
+This gives an additional 1600 bytes per second, which may be considered negligible.

 ## Packet Integrity

-SRT does not provide mechanisms neither to verify the integrity of packets, nor to distinguish a packet from a continuous data stream.
+SRT does not provide mechanisms to verify the integrity of packets, nor to distinguish a packet from a continuous data stream.
 SRT assumes that the underlying transport protocol delivers a single and undamaged packet to SRT.
 Therefore, the underlying transport MUST provide a mechanism for SRT to send and receive